Skip to main content Skip to footer

 What is the Immersive Cataract Surgery Training Programme?

 The Immersive Cataract Surgery Training Programme is a national initiative, funded by the Scottish Government.
-The programme will accelerate the training of ophthalmology resident doctors, specialty, associate specialists and specialist (SAS) doctors, helping to reduce the backlog of cataract surgery across Scotland and to build a sustainable, highly skilled workforce for the future.
+Its purpose is to accelerate the training of ophthalmology resident doctors and SAS doctors, helping to reduce backlog of cataract surgery across Scotland and to build a sustainable, highly skilled workforce for the future.

 How does the programme work?